romainx/back2code/content/post/2020/compose_tags.md

 Recently I answered to [a question on Stack Overflow](https://stackoverflow.com/questions/47327979/how-to-use-multiple-image-tags-with-docker-compose):

-> How to use multiple image tags with docker-compose
+> How to use multiple image tags with docker-compose?

-`extends` cannot by used anymore in Compose file format `> 3` but the [Extension fields](https://docs.docker.com/compose/compose-file/#extension-fields) capability added in the version `3.4` can replace it to achieve the same goal: **reusing a single definition to define several tags**.
+The validated answer was based on `extends`, but it cannot by used anymore in Compose file format `3.x`.
+As suggested by a user, the [Extension fields](https://docs.docker.com/compose/compose-file/#extension-fields) capability added in the version `3.4` of Docker Compose can replace it to achieve the same goal: **reuse a single definition to set several tags**.

 # Use YAML extension to define multiple tags

-Here is how to use YAML extensions in this case.
+Here is how to use `YAML` extensions in this case.

 ```YAML
 version: "3.4"